Open Public Meetings Act Basics

 Agency Obligations: A Starting Point.
 Use these practice tips to guide your agency's OPMA compliance.
-Re-designed and revised with minor clarifications in May 2021.
+Updated to reflect legislative changes as of June 2023.

 To ensure that agency deliberations and other actions are conducted and taken openly, agencies are required under the OPMA to provide sufficient public notice of meetings of their governing bodies.

 Notice Requirements.
 Use these practice tips as a starting guide for OPMA notice requirements for both regular and special meetings.
-Re-designed and revised with minor clarifications in May 2021.
+Updated to reflect legislative changes as of June 2023.

 Use the following notification checklist to ensure that your agency provides the required notice for special meetings.
-This sample is written for cities but the wording can be easily modified for counties and special purpose districts.
+This checklist was revised to reflect legislative changes as of June 2023.